Symmetry in Neural Network Parameter Spaces: Implications of Symmetry for Learning Dynamics

 While many conserved quantities can be derived from parameter space symmetries, it remains an open question whether all conserved quantities originate from known symmetries.
 To explore whether known sets of conserved quantities are maximal, \cite{marcotte2023abide} apply the Frobenius theorem to compute the number of independent conserved quantities, from the Lie algebra generated by the vector fields spanned by the model's Jacobian.
 In the case of the matrix factorization problem (Example \ref{example:linear} without the bias terms), they show that besides imbalance, there are no other independent conservation laws.
-Whether the conserved quantities derived from symmetries are complete in other architectures is unknown.
-Resolving this would clarify whether Noether-like frameworks can fully account for all conserved quantities and, by extension, offer a more complete framework for characterizing learning dynamics across models.
+Similar results hold for attention layers in transformers \citep{marcotte2025transformative}.